victorlabel/animalAdditions/README.md

 To equip the pack, drop it near a bee

-To open the pack, hold right click around, not on, the bee
+To open the pack, hold right click with an empty hand around, not on, the bee